DWTechs/Passken.js/README.md

 ## Support

-- Node.js: 14
+- Node.js: 16

 This is the oldest targeted versions.
-The library should work properly on older versions of Node.js but we do not support it officially.
+The library should not work properly on older versions of Node.js because of the use of node:crypto.

 ## Installation